gooru-nishi/nucleus-handlers-lookup/README.md

 * Provided Hikari connection pool from data source registry
 * Processor layer is created which is going to take over the message processing from main verticle once message is read
 * Logging and app configuration
+* Transformer layer stub

 TODO
 ----
 * Transactional layer to govern the transaction
 * DB layer to actually do the operations
-* Transformer and/or writer layer so that output from DB layer could be transformed and written back to message bus
+* Transformer layer implementation so that output from DB layer could be transformed and written back to message bus
 * Decide on using plain JDBC or light weight ORM like ActiveJDBC

 To understand build related stuff, take a look at **BUILD_README.md**.